 Sergey joined Watsi on October 15th, 2015.
 17 other people also joined Watsi on that day!
-Sergey's most recent donation traveled 8,500 miles to support Robson, a friendly baby from Kenya, to fund burn treatment so he can use his hand.
+Sergey's most recent donation traveled 8,500 miles to support Susan, a 59-year-old from Kenya, to fund a hysterectomy to treat uterine cancer.

 Robson is a friendly and calm baby.
 He is the youngest sibling of the family, and they all live in an urban settlement in Nairobi, the capital city of Kenya.
 Robson's mother takes care of their family and home while his father used to be a cook, but was laid off due to the COVID-19 pandemic.
 While his mother was outside washing clothes, Robson was in his grandmother’s grass-thatched house in their village.
 Suddenly, a mattress caught fire, causing burns on Robson's face and fingers.
 The burns led to contractures on the fingers, so that Robson is unable to hold things and use his fingers well.
 Fortunately, our medical partner, African Mission Healthcare Foundation (AMH), is helping Robson receive treatment.
 On July 17th, surgeons from the care center will perform a burn contracture release surgery.
 Now, AMH is requesting $840 to help fund this procedure.
 “I hope and pray that with the assistance accorded to my son, he will be able to hold things and start crawling with support as he learns to walk,” Robson’s mother told us.